-2. To productise our solutions to achieve scale
+2. To standardize our solutions to achieve scale

-Productizing the existing solutions has helped us achieve scale in terms of ability to deliver to large number of our customers, our solutions that would involve multiple products across our service offerings.
+Standardizing the existing solutions has helped us achieve scale in terms of ability to deliver to large number of our customers, our solutions that would involve multiple products across our service offerings.
 Customer experience has improved due to this standardization.
+We have adopted multicloud platform technologies to compliment our capabilities to offer private, public and hybrid cloud solutions.

-3. To Reskill our employees
+3. To reskill our employees

 We have invested in reskilling of our employees through our Learning and Development programs.
 The training enablement is done through various modes like ILT, VLT, eLearning and Webinars.
-Around 2,714 associates have taken advantage of the eLearning platforms of myAcademy.
-Around 167 learning solutions have been internally created, amounting to an aggregate duration of more than 45,000 hours.
+Around 4,439 associates have taken advantage of the eLearning platforms of my Academy.
+Around 402 (242 courses + 160 assessments) learning solutions have been internally created and 11,058 courses in Percipio (online third-party portal collaboration with our company) amounting to an aggregate duration of more than 80,488 hours including compliance and induction.

 In line with specific business needs, certification programs are organized with a twin objective of meeting business goals and providing associates with an opportunity to strengthen their conceptual, functional and technical expertise.
-Around 96 certifications have been created internally to validate learning effectiveness across various skills.
-During 2019-20, 1,285 associates undertook internal certification programs and also industry certifications offered by Amazon, Microsoft, SAP, etc. Training programs covering the certification content were organized, followed by certifications.